For Remortgaging & Buying Investment Property In The UK

 A house in multiple occupation (HMO) is any rental property with shared facilities (such as bathrooms and kitchens) which is rented out to three or more people who aren’t part of a single "household" (usually a family).
 They’re what’s often known as a "house share".

-What many people refer to as an HMO is actually a Large HMO, which is a rental property with five or more tenants, where the tenants share toilet, bathroom or kitchen facilities.
+Many people refer to an HMO as a Large HMO, which is a rental property with five or more tenants, where the tenants share toilet, bathroom or kitchen facilities.